-When you review a patient’s immunization record, either in a chart note or in the Immunization History section of the chart, PCC EHR can display a list of upcoming immunizations for the patient.
+When you review a patient’s immunization record, either in a chart note or in the Immunization History section of the chart, PCC EHR can display a list of upcoming, or missing, immunizations for the patient.

 Immunization Forecasting is an optional feature that relies on your practice’s specific immunization configuration.